 Bullet strikes would be spread pretty equally across all planes, if all planes were considered.
 By definition, then, the places where the bullets were striking were not critical.

 The point is that when you’re studying a problem, you have to think about the whole data set–both the data you have, and the data you don’t.

-And how does this apply to churches?
-Consider the question: what kills churches?
-What causes people to leave the church?
-What causes backsliding?
+while not seeing the things that “killed” the ones who left?
+Are we responding to the requests made, the testimonies of problems surmounted, the known issues?
+Are those the issues that actually make people abandon the faith?
+Leave a church?
+Cause a church to close?
 Is it possible that the issues a church survives as part of its maturing process are the “less critical” bullet strikes–but the things that really kill churches, and cause believers to leave the faith, are far more silent issues.

+As Screwtape might write, Why bother with mortal sins when busy schedules, and the self-importance that comes with business, could do the trick?
 When a church closes, it might be worth going around and asking–why did it close?
 When someone leaves the church, it might be worth going around and asking–why did they leave?
 And considering whether others are leaving for the same reason.